Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Conjunctiva and Conjunctivitis

 The conjunctiva is a thin mucous membrane that covers the white part of the eye and lines the inside of the eyelid.
-The membrane is usually clear and colorless, but if it's irritated or infected the it may become inflamed.
-Symptoms of this inflammation include red and itchy eyes, swollen eyelids, and an eye discharge.
+The membrane is usually clear and colorless, but if it's irritated or infected it may become inflamed.
+Possible symptoms of this inflammation include red and itchy eyes, swollen eyelids, and a discharge.
 The inflammation is known as conjunctivitis or pink eye.
 It's a condition that I occasionally experience myself.

 An Ophthamologist Discusses Pink Eye

-There are several types of conjunctivitis.
-Infective conjunctivitis is caused by a bacterium or a virus; allergic conjunctivitis results when the eye is exposed to an allergen; and irritant conjunctivitis is produced when a person's eye comes in contact with irritating chemicals.
+Several types of conjunctivitis exist.
+Infective conjunctivitis is caused by a bacterium or a virus; allergic conjunctivitis results when the eye is exposed to an allergen; and irritant conjunctivitis is produced by contact with irritating chemicals.
 Wearing contact lenses for a long time may also irritate the eyes and cause conjunctivitis.

-Generally it takes about a week to ten days before the redness and itching of viral conjunctivitis disappear.
-During this time it's easy to pass the infection to someone else or to pass it from one eye to the other if only one eye is infected.
-Therefore it's important to carefully follow the suggestions in the "How to Prevent Conjunctivitis" section of this article.
-Viruses that cause the common cold and the flu can both cause conjunctivitis.
+It may take a week to ten days before the redness and itching of viral conjunctivitis disappear.
+During this time, it's easy to pass the infection to someone else or to pass it from one eye to the other.
+Steps to prevent this process are important.
+I've given some tips for preventing the spread of the infection below.

-Bacterial conjunctivitis produces similar symptoms to viral conjunctivitis, except there is a thick, yellow, and sticky discharge released from the eyes instead of the watery discharge present in viral conjunctivitis.
-The bacteria that infect the conjunctiva may come from the person's own skin or respiratory tract or they may be transferred from another person who has conjunctivitis.
+Bacterial conjunctivitis produces similar symptoms to viral conjunctivitis, except there may be a thick, yellow, and sticky discharge released from the eyes instead of the watery discharge present in viral conjunctivitis.
+The bacteria that infect the conjunctiva may come from the person's own skin or respiratory tract, or they may be transferred from another person who has conjunctivitis.
 It's possible to have both viral and bacterial conjunctivitis at the same time.
-Bacterial conjunctivitis can generally be treated with antibiotic eye drops.
+Bacterial conjunctivitis can often be treated with antibiotic eye drops.